ijanos/sunflowers/island.md

 ants.

 Less than three minutes to ignition.
-I see light at the end of the tunnel. *Eri*'s incidental time machine barely looks into the past any more, I could almost hold my breath across the whole span of seconds that *then* needs to overtake *now*.
+I see light at the end of the tunnel. *Eri's* incidental time machine barely looks into the past any more, I could almost hold my breath across the whole span of seconds that *then* needs to overtake *now*.
 Still on target, according to all sources.